 Admitted vs. Non-Admitted Markets

+There are plenty of differences between the admitted and non-admitted market.
 In the admitted market, the carrier is the regulated entity, but in the non-admitted market, the surplus line broker is the regulated entity.
-If a non-admitted carrier becomes insolvent and an insured files a claim the non-admitted carrier cannot pay, occasionally the claimant may pursue other avenues for recovering payment of the loss.
+If a non-admitted carrier becomes insolvent and files for bankruptcy; and an insured files a claim the non-admitted carrier cannot pay, the insured cannot necessarily go after the carrier for the monies.
+Instead, the claimant could pursue other avenues for recovering payment of the loss.

 Coverage placed through the admitted market is covered by the State Guaranty Fund.
 When you purchase your auto insurance, for example, you see a flat premium dollar amount.
-Included in the premium are taxes, fees, and assessments paid to the state.
-A portion of the assessments are withheld for the State Guaranty Fund to cover losses.
+Included in the premium are taxes and fees paid to the state.
+A portion of those taxes and fees are deposited into the State Guaranty Fund to cover losses.
 Think of it as the FDIC of insurance.

-Conversely, coverage placed through the non-admitted market is not protected by any State Guaranty Fund (except New Jersey which has a guaranty fund for non-admitted homeowner’s coverage for up to four dwellings).
-If the non-admitted carrier becomes insolvent, there is no Guaranty Fund protection for the insured in the event a loss occurs.
+Conversely, coverage placed through the non-admitted market is not protected by any State Guaranty Fund (except New Jersey which has a guaranty fund for non-admitted homeowner's coverage for up to four dwellings).
+If the non-admitted carrier files for bankruptcy, there is no Guaranty Fund protection for the insured in the event a loss occurs.

 Let's take this a step further.
 What if the surplus lines broker disputes the insured's claim?
 What happens?
 The claimant could pursue the surplus line broker.
 If that happens, the only protection the surplus line broker has is the diligent effort.
 If the surplus line broker can prove that coverage could not be placed through the admitted market, the judge may still rule in favor of the claimant; however, the penalty could be mitigated because the coverage was not insurable through the admitted market.